 Osher Lifelong Learning Institute (OLLI) at California State University Long Beach (CSULB) is sponsored by the College of Health and Human Services.
 With the exception of our Executive Director, Office Administrator and 1 part-time assistant, OLLI at CSULB is operated totally by volunteers, from Instructors to committees and clerical work.
 There are four eight-week sessions each year.
 Classes are typically ninety minute periods and meet one day a week.
 Classes are held Monday through Saturday from 8:00 AM to 5:00 PM.

-Computer classes are two hour sessions that meet Monday through Thursday from 8:30 AM through 5:15 PM.
+Computer classes are also ninety minute sessions that meet Monday through Thursday from 8:30 AM through 5:00 PM.
+They may vary in length from 4 weeks to 8 weeks.
 There is an open lab on Fridays available to all OLLI students for individualized help and practice.

 OLLI offers widely varied courses of interest to persons 50 years of age or older.
 There is no academic prerequisite for admission or to participate in the classes, just a desire to learn.

 OLLI at CSULB would like to thank Mr. Bernard Osher and the Bernard Osher Foundation for their generous support of our mission to provide quality educational opportunities throughout the life span.
 This foundation, based in San Francisco, supports as many as 117 University-based, lifelong learning programs for adults fifty years of age or older throughout the United States.

 Please call the OLLI office at CSULB for additional information.